00004707/Unreal/source/Editor/Actor Actions/Translating.rst

 .. note::

-    Actors can still be scaled inside of blueprint, this is editor viewport only setting.
+    Actors can still be scaled inside of blueprint (this is editor viewport only setting)

 .. note::

-    Title is slightly misleading, this locks all transforms including rotation and scaling.
+    Title is slightly confusing, this locks all transforms including rotation and scaling.

 .. note::